OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 ### **1.2 Terminology**
 <div id="terminology"></div>

-This table defines some of the common terms used when discussing OFS.
+This table defines some of the common terms used when discussing OFS. <!-- TODO: merge with glossary -->

 **Table 1-1: Terminology**